 5. Shop early in the week, on Sundays and Mondays, when the sales for that week start and stores are still in stock of all the items.

-7. Consider shopping online for supplies at sites like jet.com.
-Jet.com has been growing and has comparable prices to Walmart.
-Plus they have free shipping for orders over $35.
+7. Consider shopping online for supplies.
 Check out some of the items I showcased on WCCO.

 8. Take advantage of price matching at stores.
 To compete, especially with Amazon, some stores will price match, including Target, Walmart and Staples.
 Check each store’s website for their policies.

 9. Look for coupons.
-Target mails out coupons to households.
+Some stores mail out coupons to households (Target has in the past).
 There are many school supply coupons in the Sunday newspapers in the weeks leading up to school starting.

 10. Hit the dollar stores.
 We always buy part of our back to school shopping list here.
 My favorite is the Dollar Tree.
 Usually we get basics like filler paper and some brand name items here for cheap.
 We skip some items though like low quality, easy to break scissors and pencil cases.